Pr3mR4jendran/mkfile-windows/README.md

 ### PARAMETER size
 The size of the dummy file in bytes.

-### PARAMETER path
-The path to the directory where the dummy file will be created.

 ### PARAMETER fname
 The name (with extension) of the dummy file.